hura/vim-toplevel/README.md

 symlink) named `.git` or even `.hg` although it isn't the one from the root directory. `:Cd` would use the wrong directory in such cases.

+_NOTE_: Found root directories will be cached, so frequent switching between buffers doesn't effect performance, even when you set up an autocmd to trigger on BufEnter.
+For an example see `:h toplevel-section-example`.

 ---

 ```